raiden-network/spec/messaging.rst

 - The received confirmation should map to a previously sent request.
 - The block at which withdraw expires should not have been reached.
 - The participant's channel balance should still be larger or equal to ``withdraw_amount``.
-- The new total_withdraw value should not cause an overflow.
+- The new total_withdraw value should not cause an underflow or overflow.
 - The message should be sent by one of the channel participants.
 - The :term:`nonce` is increased by ``1`` with respect to the previous :term:`nonce`
 - The ``signature`` must be from the :term:`sender` of the request.